Bonacolsi

-The Bonacolsi were a noble family who ruled Mantua in the last quarter of the 13th century and the first quarter of the 14th.
-The Bonacolsi were the first lords of Mantua, preceding and creating the basis for the much more famous Gonzaga Dynasty.
+The House of Bonacolsi was the name of an Italian noble family which ruled Mantua in the last quarter of the 13th century and the first quarter of the 14th.
+The Bonacolsi were the first lords of Mantua, preceding and creating the basis for the much more famous House of Gonzaga.

 History

 Pinamonte Bonacolsi was appointed one of two rectors of the commune on 12 July 1272, at first for a period of two months, internal strife among the extended kinship groups of the commune having reached excessive violence and murder.
 Within a few months Pinamonte was able to accuse and exile his co-rector Federico da Marcaria and the podestà, and gather power into his own hands.
 A communal reform in 1274 gave him a new position, capitano del popolo, which Pinamonte soon assumed for life.
 Pinamonte pacified the city by exiling the most troublesome of the families, confiscating their goods, made peace among his neighbors, declared allegiance to the distant Emperor as a Ghibelline city; Mantua entered on a prosperous period.

 On 29 September 1291, Pinamonte's son, Bardellone, unseated his father in a coup; putatively, Bardellone was co-governor with his father, but nothing further is heard about the father, who died officially unnoticed, 7 October 1293.
 Bardellone's brother Tagino was exiled to Ferrara, where he formed lasting ties with the Este.
 Bardellone replaced the commune's consiglio maggiore with a consiglio del signore, 2 July 1294.

 Tagino's pardon and return from Ferrara in 1298 began a shift in Mantuan alliance from Verona to the Este in Ferrara, cemented by accords signed in Ferrara, 24 June 1299.
 Alberto I della Scala, lord of Verona, who favoured Bardellone's nephew Guido Bonacolsi, took immediate action and entered Mantua at the head of troops.
 Della Scala deposed and exiled Bardellone and Tagino, and installing as ruler of Mantua, Guido Bonalcolsi, who then married Alberto's recently widowed daughter Costanza at the beginning of September.